 Although people with hypertension do not feel any symptoms, there are still some abnormalities in the body that can be linked to hyperextension.
 The most accurate way to know that you’re suffering from hypertension is by seeking professional advice.

-Here are some symptoms of the disease for people that have relatively high blood pressure:
+Here are some symptoms of the disease for people who have relatively high blood pressure:

 Once you’ve noticed any of these symptoms, you should rush to seek professional medical advice.
-You should know that you can also check your blood pressure in the comfort of your home by making use of the automated device available.
+You can also check your blood pressure at your home by using the automated device available.

 9. Treatment for Hypertension